top of page

 "Our governor has decided to sideline our most important public processes in order to build a 1.5 million acre-foot reservoir on lands that are sacred to California Native American Tribes," said Regina Chichizola of Save California Salmon.
 "All Californians should be concerned about privatization of our public water resources.
 It is obvious the interests of water brokers, big ag, and Southern California water districts mean more to the governor than justice for Native American Tribes and California's most important public resource, clean water."

-Kasil Willie, Staff Attorney for Save California Salmon, added, "Tribes and other project opponents have valid concerns including contamination of drinking water supplies, salmon extinction, and inundation of lands that hold irreplaceable Native American sacred sites and cultural resources.
+"Tribes and other project opponents have valid concerns including contamination of drinking water supplies, salmon extinction, and inundation of lands that hold irreplaceable Native American sacred sites and cultural resources.
 The Project as proposed will cause irreparable harm to Tribal Cultural Resources, including ancestral village sites and burial sites.
-Governor Newsom should apologize for calling those concerns 'frivolous.'"
+Governor Newsom should apologize to Tribes for his statement,” added Kasil Willie, Staff Attorney for Save California Salmon.

 Download the PDF: